stuartmscott/Wink/README.md

 Parent: OnExit                                                                  # Parent Exits `main` State
 ```

-## Communication
+## Mailbox

-Machines communicate via asynchronous message passing using UDP.

-Each machine maintains a sequence counter for each recipient it to sends, the current value of which is included in each message sent, and incremented afterwards.

-### Reliability
+Each Machine has a Mailbox through which Messages are sent and received.

-UDP is fast but unreliable, providing no guarantees that a packet is delivered.
-To somewhat remedy this, recipients respond with an acknowledgement upon receipt of a message, and senders will retry failed messages.
+Messages are transmitted asynchronously over UDP which is fast, but unreliable - providing no guarantees that a message is delivered.

+Mailboxes implement an acknowledgement and retry mechanism to increase the reliability of message passing - recipients respond with an acknowledgement upon receipt of a message, and senders will retry unacknowledged messages up to 5 times.

+Mailboxes maintain a send/receive pair of sequence counters for each recipient.
+The send sequence number is included in each outgoing message, and incremented afterwards.
+The receive sequence number is used to detect duplicate messages.

 Consider the scenario:
 - Machine A sends Message M to Machine B.
 - If B receives M, it responds with Acknowledgement K containing M's sequence number.
-- If A does not receive K within 10 seconds, it will resend M, up to 3 times.
+- If A does not receive K within 10 seconds, it will resend M, up to 5 times.
-- If B receives M and sends K, but A does not receive K it will resend M. B will ignore the duplicate M but will resend K.
+- If B receives M and sends K, but A does not receive K it will resend M. B will ignore the duplicate M, but will resend K.

 ## Repository Layout

  - include: header files
  - samples: code samples
  - src: source code files
+ - test/include: test header files
- - test: test code files
+ - test/src: test code files

 ## Build